snarkhunter/oofcanvas/manual.md

 * `CanvasLayer* OffScreenCanvas::newLayer(const std::string& name)`

 	creates a new `CanvasLayer` with the given name.
+All layers should be created with this method.
 The name is just for convenience and debugging.
-All layers should be created with this method.
+It need not be unique unless `OffScreenCanvas::getLayer` will be used to retrieve layers by name.
+If OOFCanvas is built in debug mode, a warning will be printed when a non-unique name is used.

 * `void OffScreenCanvas::deleteLayer(CanvasLayer *layer)`